bkjboppana/milan-call-records/README.md

 ## Conclusion
-* Most of the activities happened in the square grid ID 147.
+* Most of the activities happened in the square grid ID 147
-* Hours 11 and 12 have maximum activity while hours 1 and 2 have very low activity.
+* Hours 11 and 12 have maximum activity while hours 1 and 2 have very low activity
 * Country code 33 have higher activity followed by code 32
 * Heat Map indicates that clusters 0,7,9 have more activity and they are revenue generating clusters.
-Cluster 4 has lower activity.
+Cluster 4 has lower activity